RLJLW/rljlw/README.md

 ## Currently working on:

  - Work for clients
+ - Learning more about Neo4J
+ - Building experience in Linux and Linux server management
- - Node.js servers (including Express and EJS) with MySQL databases.
+ - Node.js servers (including Express and EJS) with MySQL databases
  - Smart Contract Research / ERC Standards and their applications (ERC-20/ERC-721/ERC-1155/ERC-3525...)
  - Linux VPS Hosting, and performance checking, visits analysis
- - HTML / CSS designs and updates.
+ - HTML / CSS designs and updates
  - Learning Web3 and blockchain related technologies

 ## Currently learning